The B2B Manufacturing Marketing Guide

 But many manufacturers haven’t got the strategy or tech stack in place to navigate and control interactions with these buying networks.

-Industrial marketers are getting left behind
+The result?
+Many industrial marketers are getting left behind

-Right now, manufacturers are going all out on the digitisation of production lines and supplier management to meet these new customer demands.
+B2B manufacturers are going all out on the digitisation of production lines and supplier management to meet these new customer demands.
 They’re looking to use AI, Quantum computing, robotics and additive manufacturing to collapse timelines and de-risk supply chains.

 But while these companies have been digitising and automating production, they’ve not been doing the same with their marketing and sales capabilities.